-Someone is bullied every seven seconds.
 In recent years, bullying has become an epidemic that schools across the country are struggling to combat.
-OCCJ hopes to help Oklahoma educators combat bullying with its new program, Middletown.
+The Oklahoma Center for Community and Justice strives to train Oklahoman educators and families to combat bullying with its program, Middletown.

-Middletown is a half-day interactive workshop for students in 7th grade.
-This program provides participants with the tools and basic skills to reduce incidents of racism and bullying in their schools.
-Students will learn, through activities that bring them together in a safe environment, the effects of bullying on their own emotions and the emotions of their peers.
-These activities will focus on body-image, race, gender, and relationship-orientation, in broad contexts.
+This half-day interactive workshop provides students with the tools and skills to reduce incidents of stereotyping and bullying in their schools.
+Students will gain knowledge through activities that bring them together in a safe and inclusive environment.
+Students will also learn about the effects of bullying on their peers as well as themselves.
+The activities in Middletown focus on the power of words, body-image, race, gender, relationships, and socio-economic status.

 After completing the workshop, teachers will receive supplementary curriculum, which will help continue to support and expand upon ideas and insights gained during the presentation.